Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 24th January

-A Solar A household reckons with the aftermath of their youthful son’s incarceration and a larger misfortune that follows
+A Solar A household reckons with the aftermath of their youthful son’s incarceration and a better misfortune that follows

-Chilling Adventures of Sabrina: half three The third a part of the favored darkish adaptation of Sabrina the Teenage Witch finds the titular hero reeling from the occasions of sequence two

-The Ranch: the Closing Season The comedy starring Ashton Kutcher and Sam Elliott is again for yet one more run
+The Ranch: the Closing Season The comedy starring Ashton Kutcher and Sam Elliott is again for yet another run

-Rise of Empires: Ottoman A sequence that takes a take a look at the historical past of the ottoman Empire utilizing each scripted and documentary parts

 Sunday 26th January